 In addition, the Neytandinn app (‘the Consumer’) has registered the biggest rise in users since it was created two years ago, now is the most popular in Iceland.
 On this app people share pictures of their receipts in order to build a database for consumer price comparisons.
 If we visit those online places and read the users comments, many of the people feel deceived: how come we have been paying so much for fuel, for example?

-Maybe this new store with “new prices and products” will affect to consumption patterns in the country, will bring attention to price comparison and Icelandic society will begin to be a more consumerist society.
+Maybe this new store with “new prices and products” will affect to consumption patterns in the country, will bring attention to price comparison and Icelandic culture and society will begin to be a more consumerist society.
 But the question is: are those facts that bad?
 In my opinion, competition is good; it leads to cost savings, prices and customer service improvement and definitely it makes companies offer products or services at fair and reasonable prices.

 Costco Iceland general manager, Brett Vigelskas, affirms that “There is bound to be an effect when such a large store is opened.
 But exactly what the effect will be or how impactful is hard to say.”
 Well, in the case of Iceland it has even lead to a new world: “Costcoáhrifin” (the Costco-effect)